 Next, it’s time to start writing courses and educational resources (let’s just call this “learning content” for short).
 Generally, there are two ways to create learning content:

-Your organization hires learning & development (L&D) professionals who are responsible for creating and maintaining all the learning content themselves.
+Top-down: Your organization hires learning & development (L&D) professionals who are responsible for creating and maintaining all the learning content themselves.

-Your organization gives employees themselves the tools to create, share and maintain their own learning resources.
+Bottom-up: Your organization gives employees themselves the tools to create, share and maintain their own learning resources.

 The bottom-up method (also known as “Employee-generated Learning”) presents many advantages compared to the top-down method.
 It enables the organization to quickly create an effective knowledge base.
 It draws on the knowledge of experienced employees (or “subject matter experts”) who have a wealth of on-the-job expertise to share with their peers.